rjust/defects4j/framework/bug-mining/README.md

    triggering test:
     - `./get-class-list.pl -p Lang -w bug-mining`

-Reviewing revisions and promoting to main database
+Reviewing and isolating the bugs
 ------------------
 1. Each reproducible fault has an entry in the `trigger_tests` directory:
     - `ls bug-mining/framework/projects/<project_id>/trigger_tests`